 How do I create my product’s packaging and inserts?

 Ultimately, how you create your Amazon product packaging depends on you and your level of expertise.

 If you’re comfortable using professional design programs like Photoshop or Adobe Illustrator yourself, then by all means create your own Amazon product packaging.

 You can also create your own Amazon product packaging and inserts using less-involved applications like Canva.com.

 However, if you lack design skills or would prefer support, consider turning to a professional.
-Jungle Scout Market hosts a bevvy of Amazon product packaging designers who can create proper product packaging and inserts for a low fee.
+You can find a bevy of freelance Amazon product packaging designers who can create proper product packaging and inserts for an affordable fee.